BohdanTkachenko/react-tic-tac-toe/README.md

 react-tic-tac-toe
 =================

-Simple tic tac toe game implemented in React.js
+Simple tic tac toe game with any number of rows, cells and winning cells implemented in React.js

 Demo: http://bohdantkachenko.com/react-tic-tac-toe/